 9. Water Damage Inside the House

-If you’re seeing damp or discolouration inside, don’t just patch it up with paint and hope for the best.
+A small brown stain on the living room ceiling turned out to be the beginning of a bigger problem.
+If you're seeing damp or discolouration inside, don't just patch it up with paint and hope for the best.
 Look outside — your gutters could be the sneaky culprit.

 10. Your Gutters Are Just...
 Old